Information alert

 Clinical nurse specialists (CNSs)

-Macmillan support worker
+Macmillan support workers

 The support worker for gynaecological oncology will try to meet you on your first visit to UCLH to tell you about the services and support available.